The Best Audition Songs for A Chorus Line – By Character

 “Second Chance” – Steel Pier

-“Three is a Magic Number” – Schoolhouse Rock Live!
+“Three Is a Magic Number” – Schoolhouse Rock Live!

 Ensemble (Altos)